PiMaker/ltcgi/docs/FAQ.md

 Then go **check the Unity Console for any errors!**

+### ❓ I did a material swap on one of my objects, and now LTCGI is broken?

+You need to mark any object in your scene that receives LTCGI lighting but can dynamically swap materials as a "Dynamic Renderers".
+Check the docs on the [LTCGI Controller](/Getting%20Started/Installation/Controller#controller-usage) on how to do this!

 ### ❓ Why does moving LTCGI screens around lag my editor?

 Because I'm a bad programmer that didn't write optimized code.
 Sorry.
 Feel free to use the magic of open source to help me make it fast though!